Supporting Aboriginal students

 Aboriginal students occasionally experience problems which impact on their studies.
 If you are struggling, staff in the Aboriginal Programs branch can provide confidential support.

 Many Aboriginal students can benefit from academic tutoring support.
-Aboriginal Programs administers the Indigenous Tutorial Assistance Scheme (ITAS) which organises and funds one-to-one tutorial assistance.
-If you have
+Aboriginal Programs administers the Aboriginal Tutorial Assistance Scheme (ATAS) which organises and funds one-to-one tutorial assistance.

 Program development support

 Staff from the Aboriginal Programs branch work with the Aboriginal community and industry to identify opportunities to deliver customised programs leading to employment.
-We then seek funding for these programs.
 If you have an idea for a program, then talk to us and we can help to bring it to fruition.

 Work and Development Permit Scheme